gitpod-io/gitpod-docs/src/30_Workspaces.md

 A Gitpod workspace can be created from any GitHub project, branch, issue, or pull request.
 Very soon Gitpod will support additional platforms and integrate with GitLab, Bitbucket, and Jira.

-In Gitpod usually have a very short life.
-Gitpod creates one when you need it and forget about when you are done.
-There is no reason to get back and do any maintainance, because everything is driven by configuration you can always create a fresh one when you need it.
+In Gitpod workspaces usually have a very short life.
+Gitpod creates one when you need it and forgets about when you are done.
+There is no reason to get back and do any maintainance.
+Because everything is driven by configuration, you can always create a fresh one when you need it.

   * [Context URLs](31_Context_Urls.md)
     * [GitHub Project Context](31_Context_Urls.md#github-project-context)